Back to Blog

 Event-based email automation triggers on user actions, not arbitrary timers.
 When a user completes a step, triggers an event.
 When they hit a milestone, triggers a different event.
 When they stop doing something (inactivity), that's an event too.
 Your email tool listens for these events and responds accordingly.

 This is how the best SaaS companies do email.
+It's the foundation of product-led growth email and the key to effective SaaS behavioral email marketing.
 Here's which tools handle event-based automation best.

 What Event-Based Email Automation Looks Like